angular-schule/angular-cli-ghpages/docs/README_contributors.md

    npm install -g @angular/cli@next
    ```

-2. Run `ng --version`, make sure you have angular CLI v8.3.0-next.0 or greater.
+2. Run `ng version`, make sure you have installed Angular CLI v8.3.0-next.0 or greater.

 3. Update your existing project using the command: